2629 words

 sarif_file: results.sarif

-The comment on the Scorecard action pin is not paranoia.
+The comment on that Scorecard action pin is not paranoia.
 I hit an imposter commit error on the first publication attempt.
-Git has had two tag types since 2005: lightweight tags point directly at a commit SHA, annotated tags point at a tag object that wraps the commit SHA.
+Git has had two tag types since 2005: lightweight tags point directly at a commit SHA, and annotated tags point at a tag object that wraps the commit SHA.
 GitHub’s git/refs/tags/:tag API returns whichever SHA the tag ref resolves to.
-Annotated tag, annotated tag object SHA.
+Annotated tag in, annotated tag object SHA out.
 Scorecard rejects annotated tag object SHAs during its own verification step because they are not commit SHAs.

 The fix is a second API call: